University of Washington Bothell: Providing access to excellence

 For more than 25 years, UW Bothell has fulfilled its mandate to provide access and opportunity to students from North King and Snohomish counties and across the state of Washington.

-All you need to know about enrolling at UW Bothell
+Contact our admissions office to learn all you need to know about enrolling at UW Bothell

 UW Bothell at a glance: